Pipeline Facility Core

 - ITC Facility Brochure

-GC-CPEH Full members and Pilot Project awardees utilizing the PIPELINE Facility Core Resources are eligible for the Center subsidies to underwrite their costs up to 25 to 50%.
+Full members and Pilot Project awardees of GC-CPEH who use the PIPELINE Facility Core Resources are eligible for Center subsidies to cover 25 to 50% of their costs.
+Click here to learn more about the service request and matching fund review and approval process.

 Please submit the GC-CPEH Facility Core Service Request Form to begin your request.